Advanced Computer Science with placement (MSc)

-Designed for computing graduates who wish to differentiate themselves further through an advanced mastery of the discipline, this flagship programme offers exposure to state-of-the-art topics that are driving key technological developments and trends.
+Designed for computing graduates who wish to differentiate themselves further through an advanced mastery of the discipline, this flagship programme offers exposure to contemporary topics that are driving key technological developments and trends.

 Core to this programme is the opportunity to further develop the scope of your problem solving skills by studying advanced programming languages and new programming paradigms.
-A module in e-commerce and innovation will enhance your transferable skills and employment prospects.
 You will choose to study optional, research-led modules that allow the freedom to build a distinctive personal portfolio of skills and knowledge.
-In 2012-13 optional topics will include Web and Social Computing and Forensics, Trust and Identity (which includes the opportunity to gain external accreditation for use of forensic tools including the market-leading Micro Systemation XRY forensic software).
+These are structured around advanced topics in the School's three core research areas:

 Full time students may choose to apply for a paid 7-10 month professional work placement to be undertaken on completion of Spring semester and before completing the MSc programme with a 60 credit dissertation.
-Subject to satisfactory progress we will support you with our professional and experienced work placement consultants who aim to satisfy your individual preferences.
-You will gain professional recognition of your placement through our accredited internship programme.
+Whilst students are responsible for finding their own placements, the School works alongside professional placement consultants to give advice on applying for placements, to keep you informed of a variety of opportunities, and to ensure that you receive constant support and guidance throughout the whole process.

 - Distributed and Cloud Computing